Green Woodworking and Traditional Joinery Course

 All the woodwork will be carried out with traditional hand tools ALONE (axes, chisels, hand saws, augers, beam drills, drawknives, planes and e.t.c.) – both those made by The Northmen Guild and also old, restored hand tools.

-This event will happen in a Wood crafts museum, on the grounds of the beautiful Gauja river National Park area in the village of Ligatne.
+This event will happen in a Wood crafts museum, on the grounds of the beautiful Gauja river National Park area in the village of Ligatne in Latvia.
 Students will be living/sleeping the nearby (6km away) guest house in Ligatne historical village, eating daily organic local food and enjoying the rural countryside and nature of Latvia while learning the craft from the Northmen guild's Master craftsmen.
 Students will have breakfast and dinner in the guest house and the lunch will be daily catered in the workplace at Woodcrafts museum.

 Conditions for cancelling your participation in the course: if you cancel the participation 3 months before the starting date, we give back 75% of the deposit, if you cancel it 2 months before the start of the course, we return 50%, if you cancel later, we do not return the money.